metabrainz/picard-docs/source/glossary.rst

    Please see the `UUID page on Wikipedia <https://en.wikipedia.org/wiki/Universally_unique_identifier>`_ for more information.

 .. index::
    single: medium

 **medium**

    One of the physical, separate things you would get when you buy something in a record store.
 They are the individual CDs, vinyls, etc. contained within the packaging of an album (or any other type of release).
    Mediums are always included in a release, and have a position in said release (e.g. disc 1 or disc 2).
-   They have a format, like CD, 12" vinyl or cassette (in some cases this will be unknown), and can have an optional title (e.g. disc 2: The Early Years).
+   They have a format like CD, 12" vinyl or cassette (in some cases this will be unknown), and can have an optional title (e.g. disc 2: The Early Years).
 For example, CD 1 of "`The Wall
    <https://musicbrainz.org/release/4bd2dbd5-a961-335a-a618-39c26b2ee791#disc1>`_".

    Please see the `Medium <https://musicbrainz.org/doc/Medium>`_ page on the MusicBrainz